-The main objective of the Master’s programme in Aerospace Engineering is to educate skilled engineers for the European aerospace sector.
-Graduates of the programme will possess solid theoretical skills in aerospace modelling, analysis and design, as well as the ability to approach and solve complex engineering tasks, and the experience of working in a team.
-They will also be adept at communicating effectively and working within an international environment – skills that translate to global career opportunities.
+The master’s programme in Aerospace Engineering fosters skilled engineers for work in the international aerospace sector.
+The job market is, however, not at all limited to that specific sector.
+Graduates from the programme will gain solid theoretical skills in aerospace modelling, analysis, and design, as well as a general ability to approach and solve complex engineering tasks and a habit of working in teams.

 Aerospace Engineering at KTH

 The master’s programme in Aerospace Engineering offers students a broad, challenging, and internationally acknowledged education.
 It provides skills in aerospace modelling and design, solving complex engineering tasks, collaboration with others on projects, and communicating results and findings in a professional manner.
 The programme at KTH is highly international with contacts and students from all over the world.
 The astronaut and KTH alumnus Christer Fuglesang acts as the chairman of the Programme Advisory Board.

 The Master in Aerospace Engineering is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Engineering Sciences (at KTH).

 During the autumn semester of the first year of study, all students take one fundamental mandatory course in each of four tracks: Aeronautics, Space, Lightweight Structures, and Systems Engineering.
 In addition, there is one course that is mandatory for all master’s students at KTH: Theory and Methodology of Science.
 The objective is to provide the students with the opportunity of experiencing various aspects of aerospace engineering, as well as making an informed decision when choosing the preferred track.